shiyuhu1933/ResSaNet/README.md

 [5] A. Anwar, A. Raychowdhury.
 Masked Face Recognition for Secure Authentication, arXiv.org, 2020.

 [6] I. C. Duta, L. Liu, F. Zhu, L. Shao.
 Improved residual networks for image and video recognition.
-In 2020 25th International Conference on Pattern
+In 2020 25th International Conference on Pattern Recognition (ICPR) (pp. 9415-9422), 2021.

+[7] A, Srinivas., T, Lin., N, Parmar., J, Shlens., P, Abbeel., A, Vaswani.
+(2021).
+Bottleneck Transformers for Visual Recognition.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 16514-16524), 2021.